"Bonfire trousers - £4 a pair" reads a handwritten sign outside a charity shop.

 The main attraction in the moderately-sized town is Lewes Castle, a towering Norman fortress.
 Even if you're not into your Norman history, it's worth climbing to the top of the battlements for the views over Sussex (did we mention that Lewes is partial to a hill?).
 While you're there, pop into the adjoining archaeology museum where a mini-cinema tells the story of Lewes from prehistoric to Victorian times.

 The other historical landmark in Lewes is Anne of Cleves' House — something of a misleading moniker.
 When Henry VIII tired of his fourth wife, he arranged an annulment of their marriage, which resulted in a generous settlement including several properties.
-She never even visited the Lewes property bearing her name, and these days, the house is a museum showcasing the Tudor and Elizabethan way of life, and displaying items of local historical interest.
-There's also a tea garden with outdoor and indoor seating.
+She never even visited the Lewes property bearing her name, let alone lived there, and these days, the house is a museum showcasing the Tudor and Elizabethan way of life, and displaying items of local historical interest.

 If you already know anything about Lewes (apart from the bonfires), it's likely to do with a certain brewery.
-Unfortunately, Harvey's isn't currently running tours of its riverside home, but you can swing by the adjoining shop to pick up bottles of your favourite Harvey's tipple.
+Harvey's does run tours of its riverside home, but they are in high demand, with places very limited.
+Alternatively you can swing by the adjoining shop to pick up bottles of your favourite Harvey's tipple.
 Our resident beer expert raves about the bargain-priced (and rocket fuel-strength) stouts and Christmas ales to be snapped up.

 For a dash of culture, head to Lewes Depot — based in the former Harveys Depot.
 Located near the station, this independent cinema and arts venue offers new-release film screenings, arthouse films and NT Live broadcasts, live music and supper clubs.
 It's also got an all-day cafe and bistro.